 Medicare recognizes the use of lasers for many medical indications.
 Procedures performed with lasers are sometimes used in place of more conventional techniques.
-In the absence of a specific noncoverage instruction, and where a laser has been approved for marketing by the Food and Drug Administration, contractor discretion may be used to determine whether a procedure performed with a laser is reasonable and necessary and, therefore, covered.
+In the absence of a specific noncoverage instruction, and where a laser has been approved for marketing by the Food and Drug Administration, Medicare Administrative Contractor discretion may be used to determine whether a procedure performed with a laser is reasonable and necessary and, therefore, covered.

 The determination of coverage for a procedure performed using a laser is made on the basis that the use of lasers to alter, revise, or destroy tissue is a surgical procedure.
 Therefore, coverage of laser procedures is restricted to practitioners with training in the surgical management of the disease or condition being treated.